 Q: Were you teased because of your name?

 A: I was and still am, sometimes, but I had the last laugh.
 Experience Cumming (the fragrance).

 A: Do you really think I would have changed my nose to look this way?

 Q: What good is sitting alone in your room?

 A: I don’t understand the reference.

-Q: How may performances of Cabaret have you done, total?
+Q: How may performances as the Master of Ceremonies in Cabaret did you do total?

 A: By the time it ended, 808 and a half.
 Watch out, Carol Channing!